MickElliott/fsnd-tournament-planner/readme.txt

 4. Usage
    -----
    The user needs to have Python installed with the psycopg2 DB-API library.
    The psql PostGreSQL database also needs to be installed.
-   The PostGreSQL database needs to contain a database called tournament.
    The included SQL file needs to be used to create the required tables and views.
 Execute the following command:
-      psql \i tournament.sql
+    $  psql \f tournament.sql

-   This SQL file will overwrite any existing tables from previous tournaments.
+   This SQL file will overwrite the existing tournament database from any previous tournament.

    The tournament.py module contains a set of method definitions which can be used to register players for the tournament, record match results, produce the player standings and determine the pairings for the next round.
 The user can write code to use this interface to customise their own Swiss-system tournament.
    The tournament_test.py module contains a set of test methods which serve as examples to the user of how to use this interface.
+   When executed, the tournament_test.py module will run through 10 tests.
+   The tournament_test.py module can be executed with the following command:
+    $ python tournament_test.py